Why Is My Goldfish Turning Black?

 The easiest way to tell if these spots are ammonia burns is to test the chemical levels in your aquarium.

-You can buy test kits in most pet stores.
+You can buy test kits online and in most pet stores.
 The strip tests are the easiest to use but aren’t always the most accurate.
 The liquid test kits are a little more complicated, but they will give you the best results and should come with instructions that will walk you through the process.

 Keep in mind that black spots mean your fish has started healing, so low ammonia levels could mean your fish received chemical burns, but the ammonia has started to filter out already.